kamalviswanad/Mock_Vuln_assesssment/ReadMe.md

    Low: 2
    Info: 145

-4. I also ran an Nmap scan to identify ports that are opened on the raspberryPI to determine is unsafe ports remain closed.
+4. I also ran an Nmap scan to identify ports that are opened on the raspberryPI to determine if unsafe ports remain closed.
     <img width="1052" height="247" alt="image" src="https://github.com/user-attachments/assets/163e3632-b99f-418c-88c1-8778d1361b76" />

 ____________________________________________________________________________________________________